Willi Münzenberg: Defection

 Until 1936, Münzenberg remained loyal to Joseph Stalin and to the aims of Soviet foreign policy.
 In the autumn of 1936 he travelled to the Soviet Union at the behest of the Comintern's executive, in order to discuss taking up the role of the Comintern's head of agitprop with Dmitry Manuilsky.
 The visit occurred shortly after the first of the Moscow Trials, and shook his faith in Stalinism: on the same trip he was reprimanded by the Comintern's International Control Commission (ICC) for laxness in security and his political independence.
 He persuaded Manuilsky to allow him to return to Paris in order to complete the solidarity work he had begun in aid of the Spanish Republicans before starting the position with the Comintern: however, he ran into further problems when attempting to leave the country, and was only given his passport and an exit visa after the intervention of Palmiro Togliatti.
 According to Louis Fischer, a friend of Münzenberg's, he was afraid of possible reprisals if he returned to the USSR and was disturbed by the victimisation of figures such as Nikolai Bukharin.

-In late 1936, fellow KPD exile Walter Ulbricht urged him to take up an offer from Dimitrov, then residing in Moscow, to return there and assume other missions on behalf of the Comintern.Dimitrov, Georgi.
-The Diary of Georgi Dimitrov, 1933-1949.
-Yale University Press, 2003.
+In late 1936, fellow KPD exile Walter Ulbricht urged him to take up an offer from Dimitrov, then residing in Moscow, to return there and assume other missions on behalf of the Comintern.
 Münzenberg refused, as a result becoming persona non grata in the Communist movement.
 In early 1937 he was forced to yield control of the organisations he used for propaganda work to Bohumír Šmeral.
 The Communist Party press reported his expulsion from the party in April 1939 after the Comintern ICC had held hearings earlier in the year.